jtempest/float_eq-rs/book/src/how_to/interpret_assert_failure_messages.md

 - **right** - the value of the second operand.
 - **abs_diff** - the absolute difference between `left` and `right`.
 - **ulps_diff** - the difference between `left` and `right` in ULPs.
-If it is None, that is because they have different signs.
+If it is None, that is because they have different signs or at least one is `NaN`.
 - **[rmax] t** - the tolerance used in the comparison against the relevant difference, here `abs_diff`, *after* it has been scaled relative to an operand, in this case `max(left, right)` since it is `rmax`.